robertzengcn/social-marketing/README.md

 # Social media marketing

-This project is mainly for do social marketing on some social media platform like facebook, twitter
+This project is mainly for do social marketing on some social media platform like facebook, twitter, youtube

+You should set up your own backgroud service

 #### How the program work